Farzy820/4x5-macropad/README.md

 - Be sure to add electrical tape over the columns that may come into contact with the diodes to prevent any short circuits if you decide to connect them that way.

 ![keyboard layout rows](https://github.com/user-attachments/assets/7e60f486-a2bd-44f3-a16e-418abe78bc91)

-### Getting the Arduino ready
+### Getting the Arduino Ready
-- Get your button and solder one two wires to its conacts. place the button near the hole and hotglue it to place
+- Take your button and solder two wires to its contacts.
+Then, place the button near the designated hole and secure it in place with hot glue.
-- Now get your arduino
+- Now, get your Arduino

 ## Tutorials I Followed
 - ["This Keyboard Will Make You More Productive!
 DIY Macropad Build + QMK Setup"](https://www.youtube.com/watch?v=BcXycScePHM)